tim-group/narrative/README.md

 # Eclipse #

-To view Narrative source code in Eclipse, run `gradle :eclipse` (or `./gradlew :eclipse`).
+To view Narrative source code in Eclipse:
+1. Run `gradle :eclipse` (or `./gradlew :eclipse`).
 This downloads the libraries and creates the project and classpath files.
-You can then open the project in Eclipse normally.
+2. Create a new classpath variable in Preferences / Java / Build Path / Classpath Variables with the name `GRADLE_CACHE` and the value `<USER_HOME>/.gradle/cache` (we have not tested this on Windows).
+3. Import the project as normal.

 # License #